 The far left column of icons shows which Discord communities you have joined.
 Each one has its own channels and members.
-Over time, you may join multiple communities.
+Over time, you might join several.
 Clicking these icons switches which community you’re conversing with.
 Once you’ve clicked a community, you can navigate through its individual channels via the second-leftmost panel.

-The Discord icon itself at the top left lets you access your the direct, person-to-person messages.
+The Discord icon itself at the top left lets you access your direct, person-to-person messages.

 Side Note: “What if I’m already on Discord?”

 If you have already used Discord to attend previous conventions or join other online communities, you can join Foolscap’s community with your existing account.
 Simply follow our invite link with the browser you normally use Discord in:

-Alternately, you can log onto Discord the way you normally do, click the big green “+” icon under all the communities you’ve already joined (which may require scrolling down if you’ve joined a lot!), click “Join a Server” at the bottom of the popup that will appear, copy & paste in our invite link, and confirm.
+Alternately, you can log onto Discord the way you normally do, click the big green “+” icon below all the communities you’ve already joined (which may require scrolling down if you’ve joined a lot!), click “Join a Server” at the bottom of the popup that will appear, copy & paste in our invite link, and confirm.

 Side Note: “What’s my Discord username?”

 Foolscap needs to know your Discord username so we know who to mark as a participating Member.
 Here’s how to find it.

 On the webpage and desktop programs, your username is displayed at the lower left, by your personal icon.
 The digits after your username are part of it — don’t leave them out!
 Clicking the name automatically copies the whole thing (no need to highlight anything or press Control-C), so you can immediately paste it somewhere else.

 Voice chat channels are “sticky” in Discord

 A Discord community will have some text-only channels and some voice-and-video channels.
-(Alas, it doesn’t offer both voice and text together except in small, private calls.)
+(Alas, it doesn’t let public channels mix both.)
 You can scroll through the list in straightforward fashion and click a channel to read and write or listen in.

 Likewise, once you’re connected to a voice chat, you need to explicitly disconnect (or go to another voice channel) to fully leave it.
 Even visiting another community or minimizing the Discord app may leave you connected.